UC3MSocialRobots/pose_tracker_stack/README.md

 # Published papers:

-Please, if you use this work, consider to cite one or more of the following papers:
+Please, if you use this work, consider to cite paper:

 * Gonzalez-Pacheco, V.; Malfaz, M.; Fernandez, F.; Salichs, M.A.
 [Teaching Human Poses Interactively to a Social Robot](http://www.mdpi.com/1424-8220/13/9/12406).
 Sensors 2013, 13, 12406-12430.